cn0047/stash/ed/t/methodologies.md

 Software Development Methodologies
 -

-The ideal task size is not bigger than a day's work...
+The ideal task size is not bigger than 1 day work.

 Two-pizza teams - where no team should be so big that it could not be fed with two pizzas.